RSGallery2/RSGallery2_Project/Documentation/MyGalleries/MyGalleries.md

 14
 gallery details (
 Figure 2.12, “My galleries: Edit gallery”
  [14]).
-You can save your changes by clicking the disk-icon on the top right, or you can cancel your changes by clicking the red round icon with the with the cross inside.
+You can save your changes by clicking the disk icon on the top right, or you can cancel your changes by clicking the red round icon with the with the cross inside.
 Both save and cancel will take you back to the My Galleries page.
 Figure 2.12.
-My galleries: Edit gallery
+My galleries: Edit gallery~~

 #### 2.5.1.4.
 Delete a gallery

-A gallery can be deleted by clicking on the Delete icon (see Figure 2.11, “My galleries: tab My galleries”
+~~A gallery can be deleted by clicking on the Delete icon (see Figure 2.11, “My galleries: tab My galleries”
  [13
 ]).
 You will be asked to confirm the deletion of the gallery.
-Images still in the gallery will be deleted as well.
+Images still in the gallery will be deleted as well.~~

 #### 2.5.2.
 Items (images)

-Go to My Galleries via the menu item Photos and then My galleries.
-You are now on the My galleries page.
+~~Go to My Galleries via the menu item Photos and then My galleries.
+You are now on the My galleries page.~~

 #### 2.5.2.1.
 Create an item (e.g. upload one or more images)

-On the My galleries page click the Add Image tab.
+~~On the My galleries page click the Add Image tab.
 This tab only shows when the user that is logged in has Create permission for one or more galleries.
 You can either add a single image, or a set of images in a zipfile.
 To add your image(s), first choose the gallery that will hold the image(s).
 Browse to the file to select it and give the item a title and a description.
 In case of multiple images in a zipfile, this title and description will be used for each image.
 To upload your image(s) and save the details, click the disk button at the top right of the Create Gallery tab.
 See